 Additionally, all students found guilty of an Honor Code violation are required to complete an online Academic Integrity Seminar.
 Please note these penalties pertain to Undergraduate Honor Council processes.
 Please refer to the Student Handbook for further details on penalties for honor code violations.

 Resources for Processes and Procedures:

-• Jeremy Bourgoin, Assistant Director, Office of Student Accountability, Community Standards, & Academic Integrity
+• Jeremy Bourgoin, Director, Office of Student Accountability, Community Standards, & Academic Integrity

 • G.L.
-Black, Associate Provost and Dean of Students
+Black, Vice Provost and Dean of Students

 • Department chair or director of undergraduate (or graduate) studies

 • Associate Dean of your school

 • The Center for Teaching Guide to Academic Integrity